xuwang/kube-aws-terraform/README.md

 Please add 54.186.177.19 kube-api.example.com to /etc/hosts file.
 ```

 You may need update the /etc/hosts file if you are not able to connect to the api server after a while because ELB IP can change.
-You should setup domain delegation properly to kube-cluster.example.com for production.
+You should setup example.com domain delegation properly for production.

 ### Setup kubectl